eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 Digital Twin Registry service.
 We will introduce a modified form of the service under the name "Digital Twin Registry" and for now keep the existing functionality intact under the original name "Invehicle Digital Twin".

 The Managed Subscriber service is an optional service that provides integration with Agemo.
-It has been included in the component diagram for completness sake.
+It has been included in the component diagram for completeness sake.

 ![Component Diagram](diagrams/digital_twin_graph_component.svg)